hamfree/THYMELEAF-DOCS/docs/tutorials/2.1/usingthymeleaf.md

-3.2 More on texts and variables
+3.2 Más sobre textos y variables
 -------------------------------

-### Unescaped Text
+### Texto no escapado

 The simplest version of our Home page seems to be ready now, but there is something we have not thought about... what if we had a message like this?